iankloo/nhlMisc/README.md

 Spider chart visualizations based on player stats.

 ## Mini Project 3:
 Visualization of events on the ice.
-Possibly implemented in CartoDB map layer (like the NY Times Kobe shot visualization)
+Possibly implemented in CartoDB map layer (like the LA Times Kobe shot visualization)

 ## To Do:
 - Fix parser to find assists (not recorded as "events" by the tracker)
 - Fix parser to find saves (not recorded as "events" by the tracker)
-- Scrape data for back-years
 - Develop quicker function for updating this year's data
 - Fix parser to keep coordinates of events
 - Create interactive visualization for location on the ice (mini project 3)